boylea/devops-talk/practicioners-devops.md

 ^the "hero" who, for a week at a time will work on time-sensitive issues, or maintenance issues to small to warrant a project.
 This person will also be responsible for fielding support questions.
 This is typically the same week as on-call.
 So there is one person on the team who is interruptible, allowing all others on the team to be able to focus on project work.

 ^ Downsides to single project work?
 What if there is not enough to parallelize on?

 <!-- https://pixabay.com/photos/woman-super-hero-beautiful-3373173/ -->

 ___

 # **Owning observability**

 ^ Of course sine we're responsible for the whole lifecycle of our software, we are responsible for making sure that we know how it's running, and that we know how we know it's running.
 That is, we understand our monitoring tools and are confident with the level of coverage we have.
 We know where to look to determine the health of the system, we know how to dive in and troubleshoot, and have alerts set up to automatically notify us when things go wrong.

-^ Observability = thinking about monitoring holistically (I read a definition of observability that said it was monitoring + testing, well ok then)
+^ Observability = thinking about monitoring holistically

 ^ Also means understanding you can't have perfect visibility, and being aware of your limitations.
 Particularly true in high throughput and distributed systems

+^ We may approach monitoring from a new different...

 ---